ACROSS ETERNITY

 The centaurs ran around with what space they had, shooting arrows from all angles to bring down their enemies.
 The arrows struck with pinpoint aim, but though they buried themselves deep in flesh and muscle, the behemoths seemed more annoyed than incapacitated.
 One fiend, having the head of a coyote with long jaws like an alligator, charged towards a centaur, moving with terrifying speed.
 He tackled the archer, knocking him through the air and crashing into a cliff face.

 Another centaur attacked, slashing the fiend across the chest with his sword.
-The centaurs carried not just bows but scimitars with handles as long as the blades, allowing them to fight up close with sword techniques and at medium range with spear tactics.
-The sharpness of the blade was unquestionable, carving deep into the tissue, but though blood poured from the wound, it was soon replaced with noxious pus as the flesh knitted itself back together.
+The centaurs carried not just bows, but elegant scimitars with handles as long as the blades, allowing them to fight up close with sword techniques, and at medium range with spear tactics.
+The sharpness of the blade was unquestionable, carving deep into the bloated tissue, but though blood poured from the wound, it was soon replaced with noxious pus as the flesh knitted itself back together.